ipfs/js-ipfs-repo-migrations/README.md

 ## API

-### `migrate(path[, toVersion[, ignoreLock[, options[, progressCb[, isDryRun]]]]]) -> Promise<void>`
+### `migrate(path, {toVersion, ignoreLock, repoOptions, progressCb, isDryRun}) -> Promise<void>`

 Executes forward migration to specific version or if not specified to the latest version.

 **Arguments:**

  * `path` (string, mandatory) - path to the repo to be migrated
+ * `options` (object, optional) - options for the migration
- * `toVersion` (int, optional) - version to which the repo should be migrated to.
+ * `options.toVersion` (int, optional) - version to which the repo should be migrated to.
 If left out the version of latest migration is used.
- * `ignoreLock` (bool, optional) - if true won't lock the repo for applying the migrations.
+ * `options.ignoreLock` (bool, optional) - if true won't lock the repo for applying the migrations.
 Use with caution.
- * `options` (object, optional) - options that are passed to migrations, that use them to correctly construct datastore.
+ * `options.repoOptions` (object, optional) - options that are passed to migrations, that use them to correctly construct datastore.
 Options are same like for IPFSRepo.
- * `progressCb` (function, optional) - callback that is called after finishing execution of each migration to report progress.
+ * `options.progressCb` (function, optional) - callback that is called after finishing execution of each migration to report progress.
- * `isDryRun` (bool, optional) - flag that indicates if it is a dry run that should imitate running migration without actually any change.
+ * `options.isDryRun` (bool, optional) - flag that indicates if it is a dry run that should imitate running migration without actually any change.

 #### `progressCb(migration, counter, totalMigrations)`